 Then, when you come back, you can arrive about 30 minutes ahead of time, set up your composition and be ready to capture a great shot when the lighting moves perfectly into place.

 As a rule of thumb, it’s usually best to capture landscape photos during the golden (or magic) hours of the day.
 This includes just as the sun is rising during the dawn and/or as its setting during sunset.

 Photo by gaylon keeling

 Get creative by capturing a variety of angles

 Many new photographers instinctively shoot landscape photos by setting their tripod on the ground at eye level and then framing up the shot.
 Yes, this can result in a good photograph, but a lot of other great opportunities are being missed!

-If you really want your photos to stand out from the work of other photographers, you should work hard at framing a common setting in a creative way.
+If you really want your photos to stand out from the work of other photographers, try this photography idea – work hard at framing a common setting in a creative way.